 What are you most proud of?

 Honestly I’m just proud to have made something that other people find useful.
 I hate the tendency to endless reinvent the wheel in academic spatial science projects, and I think OSMnx has saved a lot of people a lot of time, while opening up new research avenues to lots of folks who needed a tool like this.

 How do you balance your work on open-source with your day job and other responsibilities?

-What is the best way for a new developer to contribute to Kitty?
+What is the best way for a new developer to contribute to OSMnx?

-Are there any other projects besides Kitty that you’re working on?
+Are there any other projects besides OSMnx that you’re working on?